Rated Excellent on Trustpilot

 Here is what that looks like in practice:

-- Bank-beating CAD to EUR exchange rates: MTFX offers rates that consistently outperform what major Canadian banks offer on business EUR conversions, typically saving 2% to 4% per transaction.
-On annual EUR payment volumes of CAD $500,000 or more, this represents meaningful, recurring savings that compound year over year.
+• Bank-beating CAD to EUR exchange rates: MTFX offers rates that consistently outperform what major Canadian banks offer on business EUR conversions.
+On annual EUR payment volumes of CAD $500,000 or more, this represents meaningful, recurring savings.

-- Forward contracts for CAD to EUR budget certainty: Lock in today's exchange rate for future EUR payments.
-MTFX's account managers can structure forward contracts around your specific payment schedule, whether for a single upcoming payment or a series of recurring obligations, giving your finance team a known CAD cost to plan against.
+• Forward contracts for CAD to EUR budget certainty: Lock in today's exchange rate for future EUR payments.
+MTFX's account managers can structure forward contracts around your specific payment schedule, whether for a single upcoming payment or a series of recurring obligations.

-- Dedicated FX specialists with business expertise: Every MTFX business client works with a dedicated account manager who understands their payment patterns, can advise on rate timing and hedging strategy, and is available to discuss specific transactions.
-This is expert guidance applied to your actual payment schedule, not generic market commentary.
+• Dedicated FX specialists with business expertise: Every MTFX business client works with a dedicated account manager who understands their payment patterns, can advise on rate timing and hedging strategy, and is available to discuss specific transactions.

-- Full cost transparency before every transfer: The exchange rate, the fee, and the exact EUR amount your recipient will receive are all visible before you confirm.
-There are no post-conversion adjustments, no correspondent bank surprises after the fact, and no rate discrepancy between the quote and the execution.
+• Full cost transparency before every transfer: The exchange rate, the fee, and the exact EUR amount your recipient will receive are all visible before you confirm.
+There are no post-conversion adjustments, no correspondent bank surprises after the fact, and no rate discrepancies.

-- FINTRAC-regulated with full compliance support: MTFX operates under FINTRAC oversight with rigorous KYC and AML protocols.
-Your dedicated account manager can assist with the documentation requirements for large international business transfers, keeping your payments compliant and your finance team focused on your business.
+• FINTRAC-regulated with full compliance support: MTFX operates under FINTRAC oversight with rigorous KYC and AML protocols.
+Your dedicated account manager assists with the documentation requirements for large international business transfers, keeping your payments compliant.

 Turn every EUR payment into a cost-saving opportunity